ibauk/reglist/README.md

-# Reglist - Rally info spreadsheet
+# Reglist - Rally info spreadsheet generator

 This creates a spreadsheet workbook (.xlsx) of entrant data ,derived from the original Wufoo form data, used to manage the RBLR1000 and other IBAUK rallies.